 This practice is fantastic for marketing as well: when a brand experience is so extremely positive, people can’t help but share that experience and promote it.
 TOMS is a great example of a brand that has been successfully marketed by its brand loyalty and the brand experience that it provides to its customers.
 They encourage their customers to get involved, and they have built a product empire on the human desire to do good.

 Your product may not be as charitable as TOMS, or be even remotely the same concept, but that doesn’t mean you can’t gain something from this successful model.
 A brand experience should be positive and it should promote values that make a consumer feel “something” about that product’s identity.
 These feelings should be associated with the market identity of the brand, setting it apart from its competitors.
-In this case you may choose to buy a pair of TOMS instead of a sweatshop brand only because of how that product makes you feel.
+There could be a sense of exclusivity or feeling of fun.
+In this case you may choose to buy a pair of TOMS instead of a sweatshop brand only because of how that makes you feel good about helping others.
 Consider this idea when you are contemplating your next big marketing strategy.

 Leave a ReplyWant to join the discussion?